AstarNetwork/astar-docs/docs/learn/dapp-staking/dapp-staking-faq.md

 If a staker staked on a dApp during the `Voting` Subperiod and **keeps the same staked amount or higher** on a dApp through the whole `Build&Earn` Subperiod, they are eligible for the bonus rewards.

+Bonus eligibility can be safely transferred between projects, preserving it for a limited number of moves, as defined by `MaxBonusSafeMovesPerPeriod`.
+Exceeding this limit results in bonus forfeiture for the affected stake.

 ### Q: Can my rewards expire?

 Unclaimed rewards will eventually expire, so it's important to claim them in time or they'll miss out on earnings.